KxSystems/docs/docs/ml/automl/params.md

 <i class="fab fa-github"></i> [KxSystems/automl](https://github.com/kxsystems/automl)

-The other sections of the automl documentation describe the default behaviour of the platform, where `(::)` is passed in as the parameter dictionary to `.automl.run`.
+The other sections of the automl documentation describe the default behaviour of the platform, where `(::)` is passed in as the final parameter to `.automl.run`.
 This section will focus on how this final parameter can be modified to apply changes to the default behaviour.
-There are two options for how this final parameter can be input
+The two methods to complete this are by inputting

-1. kdb+ dictionary outlining the changes to default behaviour that are to be made
+1. q dictionary outlining the changes to default behaviour that are to be made
-2. The path to a flat file containing more human readable updates to the parameter set.
+2. The path to a flat file containing human readable updates to the parameter set.

-Given that both options allow for the same modifications to be made, the full list of parameters which can be modified is outlined first and the implementation of each is described at the end of this page.
+Given that both options allow for the same modifications to be made, the full list of parameters which can be modified are outlined here first and an implementation of each is described at the end of this page.

 ## Advanced parameters